Daily High to Daily Low: Is It Safe to Buy Roku Inc. (ROKU)?

-Roku Inc. (NASDAQ:ROKU) went down by -4.34% from its latest closing price compared to the recent 1-year high of $308.81.
-The company’s stock price has collected -9.09% of loss in the last five trading sessions.
-Barron’s reported on 11/03/22 that Netflix and Disney+ Embrace Ads.
-Roku Has Bad News for Them.
+Roku Inc. (NASDAQ:ROKU) went up by 1.53% from its latest closing price compared to the recent 1-year high of $285.63.
+The company’s stock price has collected -9.95% of loss in the last five trading sessions.
+MarketWatch.com reported 12 hours ago that The 10 most influential investors in the market today

 Is It Worth Investing in Roku Inc. (NASDAQ :ROKU) Right Now?